menu

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cincinnati is worth considering.

-Cincinnati is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Cincinnati doesn't have a public transportation system that people use for their commute.

 Demographics

-The percentage of adults in Cincinnati with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.22% of adults in Cincinnati have a bachelor's degree or advanced degree.
+The citizens of Cincinnati are slightly less educated than the national average of 21.84% for the average city or town: 15.22% of adults in Cincinnati have a bachelor's degree or advanced degree

 The per capita income in Cincinnati in 2022 was $26,004, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,016 for a family of four.
 However, Cincinnati contains both very wealthy and poor people as well.